Badgerati/Pode/docs/Tutorials/SharedState.md

 ## Usage

+Where possible use the same casing for the `-Name` of state keys.
+When using [`Restore-PodeState`](../../Functions/State/Restore-PodeState) the state will become case-sensitive due to the nature of how `ConvertFrom-Json` works.

 ### Set

 The [`Set-PodeState`](../../Functions/State/Set-PodeState) function will create/update a variable in the state.
 You need to supply a name and a value to set on the state, there's also an optional scope that can be supplied - which lets you save specific state objects with a certain scope.